-Aside from color and design, the type of raw material used will help tell you what kind of area rug you’re looking at.
+Persian rug selection for design professionals goes beyond color and design.
+They also consider the type of raw material used which helps them decide what kind of area rug is best for a project.
 These factors are essential to know and remember if you want to get the most out of owning an authentic one-of-a-kind hand-woven Persian carpet.

-The term ‘Persian rug’ is no longer exclusive to handmade wool carpets produced in Iran and other Middle East countries where they originated.
+“Persian rug” is no longer a term exclusive to handmade wool carpets produced in Iran and other Middle East countries where they originated.
 One reason for this is the misconception that the ‘Persian’ part refers solely to design patterns used in carpets.
 It’s why there are thousands of machine-made synthetic rugs that look ‘Persian’ but don’t share the finer qualities of genuine pieces made out of prime quality wool, silk, or cotton.

 Before carpets became symbols of opulence and luxury, they were basic implements nomads used for protection against harsh mountain and desert weather.
 They looked to Mother Nature for inspiration which came in the form of fleece that allowed sheep to survive for long periods of time in such extreme conditions.
 It didn’t take long before they became household items of extraordinary beauty that eventually caught the fancy of Mesopotamian royalty.
 This was about 2,500 years ago and to this day the process of rug weaving still remains the same which is why a real Persian or Oriental rug can only come from animal and other natural sources.

 Common Materials Used in Persian Rugs

 Wool, contrary to popular belief, doesn’t only come from sheep.
 It is also sourced from other mammals such as goat, camel, or alpaca.
 This natural fiber is ideal for textile production because of its incredible insulation properties that allowed ancient nomads to survive brutal climates in mountainous regions.
 In addition, wool does not absorb liquid and is fire-resistant which allowed many antique Persian rugs to survive centuries intact.